- Darlington Transport Study

 - South Australian Rural Roads Safety Package

 Kroemer's Crossing Roundabout Project

-The Department of Planning, Transport and Infrastructure (DPTI) is improving safety and access at Kroemer's Crossing, Tanunda, by installing a roundabout to improve safety for all road users at the crossing and to allow greater freight access to surrounding businesses.
+The Department for Infrastructure and Transport is improving safety and access at Kroemer's Crossing, Tanunda, by installing a roundabout to improve safety for all road users at the crossing and to allow greater freight access to surrounding businesses.

 This $6 million project is funded by the Australian and South Australian Governments, The Barossa Council, and Pernod Ricard Winemakers Pty Ltd

 - enable the extension of the RAV network along the Barossa Valley Way, from the north, and along Burings Road for PBS Level 2A vehicles (up to 26 metre length B-double);

 - create greater efficiencies and reduce transport cost for local industries through improved heavy vehicle access;

 - reduce the confusion of the current road alignment due to the close proximity of multiple junctions and the presence of the rail corridor;

 - improve safety at the location by reducing the risk of collisions at the junctions, and providing safer turning capacity for heavy vehicles; and

 - retain safe access for pedestrians and cyclists along the Barossa bike trail, which passes through the location.